salcedoe/MtMdocs/docs/matlabBasics/Logical.md

 ## Final Example: Putting it all together for Pangrams

 Pangrams are sentences that contain all of the letters of the alphabet at least once.
 Let's use MATLAB to determine whether a sentence is a pangram or not.
 To do this, we simply need to find all of the unique letters in a sentence and count them.
 If they add up to 26, then we have a pangram.

+To accomplish this, we will use several MATLAB functions, including:

+- **isspace:** logical array that masks the spaces
-There is even a MATLAB function that will return all of the unique characters in a character array: **`unique`**.
+- **unique:** return all of the unique characters in a character array
+- **numel:** returns the number of elements in an array

 Here we prototype an algorithm (or series of programming steps) to test whether a sentence is a pangram or not.